Gluten-Free Chili

 • Allow the chili to cool for a few minutes before serving it.
 It makes for a thicker chili.

-• This chili is even better the next day!
+• This chili is even better the next day when you allow all the flavors to meld together.

 • sour cream